itsektionen/kistan-doc/src/lights/lmixer/reference/fixture_config.md

 // A group of fixtures
 export type FixtureGroupSchema = {
   // Array of the fixtures/group.
 The value is the Lua name,
-  // which is why both fixture groups aswell as fixtures
+  // which is why both fixture groups as well as fixtures
   // can be used
   fixtures: string[];